Amnraj12/EmployeeManagementSystem/readme.md

 ---

-## 🔒 Security Best Practices

-- **Remove or mask any real database passwords or sensitive credentials before uploading to GitHub.**
-- Use environment variables or configuration management for production secrets.
-- No sensitive data is stored in the repository.

----

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.